vision-dbms/vision-xa-nodejs-connect/README.md

 If the system you are using has not been used to build _Vision_, you may need to install the required development tools and, in the case of _Linux_ systems, some additional system header files.
 An authoritative list of the tools you need to install can be found in the documentation for _[node-gyp](https://www.npmjs.com/package/node-gyp#installation)_ (note that you do _not_ need to install _[node-gyp](https://www.npmjs.com/package/node-gyp)_, just its recommendations).

-For _Linux_ systems, you may also need to need to install header files for the system's _UUID_ generator.
+For _Linux_ systems, you may also need to install header files for the system's _UUID_ generator.
 For Red Hat based systems (RHEL, Centos, etc.), the command you most likely will need to run is:

 ```bash
 sudo yum install libuuid-devel